(she/her)

 When your life feels overwhelming, uncertain, or out of control, you may not feel like yourself.
 Everyday tasks seem a little harder, you may feel more impatient or sensitive, and your mind seems to focus on the wrong things.
+You find yourself getting stuck in your head and have trouble staying present.
+You might be doubting yourself and overthinking things.
 My goal is to help you navigate through these challenges in a safe and non-judgmental space so you may live a more balanced, authentic, and peaceful life.
-I believe that what you do in-between counseling sessions is more important than what we discuss during appointments.
-Therefore, I take an experiential, hands-on approach by providing you with practical tools you can use in your daily life.
-I see myself as a cheerleader and will work to empower you by identifying and utilizing your strengths, increasing your personal insight, and helping you see these challenges with a different perspective.
+I want to help you feel like you are living as the person you truly want to be.
+I take an experiential, hands-on approach by providing you with practical tools you can use in your daily life.
+I see myself as a cheerleader and will work to empower you by helping you unhook from difficult thoughts and feelings, identifying and utilizing your strengths, and helping you see these challenges from a different perspective.
 I genuinely want to help you reach your goals and find relief.
-I have diverse experience, including binge eating disorder, grief, depression, anxiety, trauma, LGBTQ+, self-esteem, OCD, ADHD, adjusting to college, relationship conflicts, and more.
+I have diverse experience, and especially enjoy working with individuals that are experiencing anxiety disorders, OCD, perinatal and postpartum mental health, binge eating disorder, and low self-esteem, as well as individuals that identify within the LGBTQ+ community.

 During our first session I'll be focused on getting to know you.
 We'll discuss any previous experiences you've had in therapy and I'll ask about your personal background.
 I'll also explain my approach to therapy and ensure we are a good fit for each other.